aVa7889/Feb-26_2024/README.md

 The World Economic Forum (WEF) is primarily funded by over 1,000 member companies contributing annually.
 In addition to this, they also receive sponsorships, subsidies, and donations from governments, as well as private and public sectors that support their various projects and initiatives.

 One unique aspect of this organization is its platform that brings together various national governments, leading companies, and major organizations.
 The goal is to discuss and find a path forward to solve global climate issues.
-This organization's only competition is from those who do not believe in science and refuse to try to create a better world for the next generation.
 This organization is taking the lead in the fight against climate change.
 However, they do not have their technology.
 Instead, their membership companies are working towards supporting their mission.
 Most global companies have made efforts to tackle climate change, but there are also start-up companies that focus on related issues.

 There is no exact competition or alternative options for the World Economic Forum.
-But there are Mubadala, Catholic Charities Archdiocese of New Orleans, and Public Health Management Corporation.
-They are not all non-profit organizations or have the scale of the world stage.
+But there are Mubadala, Catholic Charities Archdiocese of New Orleans, and Public Health Management Corporation, which could be alternatives.
+However, they are not all non-profit organizations or have the scale of the world stage.
 But their work focuses on the public's well-being.

+The major trend in this field is a warmer atmosphere, a warmer and more acidic ocean, higher sea levels, and dramatic changes in weather patterns.
 AI technology has the potential to predict the weather accurately by analyzing data on weather patterns, icebergs, greenhouse gas emissions, pollution, and other environmental factors.
 This analysis can help inform policies and regulations aimed at reducing emissions and mitigating the impact of climate change.
 The major improvement needed is finding ways to emit less and waste fewer natural resources to make the earth more sustainable.

-The major trend in this field is a warmer atmosphere, a warmer and more acidic ocean, higher sea levels, and dramatic changes in weather patterns.
-The companies that I would like to discuss would be:
+For this case study, I will focus on the start-up companies and they are as follows:

 ### $${\color{navy}Circulor}$$
 ### $${\color{navy}Aclima}$$
 ### $${\color{navy}Space Intelligence}$$